What’s in My Embarkation Day Carry-on Bag:?

 Lightweight Backpack

-I like a backpack so that my hands are free to handle paperwork, take pictures of a new exciting boat…and of course, have a happy vacation drink!
-I still carry my laptop bag onboard, but after I unpack, I switch to this lightweight packable backpack for all of our port days.
+I like a backpack so that my hands are free to handle paperwork, take pictures of a new exciting ship…and of course, have a happy vacation drink!

 Electronics/Valuables

 It’s a good idea to pack your electronic items, such as a laptop, camera gear, etc., in your carry-on bag when you board the cruise ship.
-If you are traveling with other valuables or irreplaceable items such as jewelry, keep that with you.
-This isn’t about potential theft, although I suppose it could happen.
-This precaution is mostly so these items aren’t potentially damaged during handling.
+If you are traveling with other valuables or irreplaceable items such as jewelry, keep that with you as well.
+This isn’t about potential theft, although I suppose it could happen, This precaution is mostly so these items aren’t potentially damaged during handling, or in rare cases, lost.

 Lanyard